 These minerals can be introduced into your soil either through organic (compost) or synthetic inputs.
 The ability of humic acid to bind these micronutrients keeps them from leaching out of your soil.
 So, whether you have a backyard garden or a commercial field, humic acid is critical to growing a nutrient dense and profitable crop.

 How Has the Addition of Humic Acid Increased Productivity?

 There have been many studies on the effects of humic acid on crops.
 In China where peanuts are a major crop, Yan Li et al. conducted a study of the effect of increasing the amount of humic acid in agricultural fields.
-They found

 "…after adding humic acid, various factors affect each other, which synergistically improve the soil quality of continuous cropping peanuts and enhance nutrient utilization, thus achieving the effect of enhanced peanut yield and quality." [cite]

 Perhaps you don’t plan on growing peanuts in your backyard, but what about corn or cilantro?
 Amongst the trials Rogitex has conducted, a study on field corn in Iowa (USA) and the soil analysis showed that with the addition of Humic Land™, a humic acid product made from peat, there was:

 - Increased phosphorus and potassium solubilization